frederic-perez/AmE-dictionary/data/dictionary.md

 __quell__ _vt_ :nine::m: /kwɛl/ Put an end to (a rebellion or other disorder), typically by the use of force. _Syn_ put an end to, stamp out, put a stop to, end, finish :es: calmar, reprimir
 __quench<sup>1</sup>__ _n_ :two::hammer:
 __quench<sup>2</sup>__ _v_ :five: (quenches, quenched) To satisfy (one’s thirst, desires, etc.). _Syn_ slake, allay, assuage _He stopped to quench his thirst at a stream._
-__querulous__ _adj_ :dart::eight: /ˈkwɛr ə ləs, ˈkwɛr yə-/ Given to complaining; peevish. _Syn_ fretful, whiny _The teacher’s patience was wearing thin, but the querulous student nevertheless continued to whine about how much homework she was assigning._
+__querulous__ _adj_ :dart::nine: /ˈkwɛr ə ləs, ˈkwɛr yə-/ /KWAIR-yuh-lus/ Someone described as querulous is constantly or habitually complaining.
+Querulous can also be used synonymously with _fretful_ or _whining_ when describing something, such as a person’s tone of voice.
+Given to complaining; peevish. _Syn_ fretful, whiny _The teacher’s patience was wearing thin, but the querulous student nevertheless continued to whine about how much homework she was assigning._
 __query<sup>1</sup>__ _n_ :mega::two::hammer: _The quest of the Holy Grail._
 __query<sup>2</sup>__ _v_ :mega:
 __questioner__ _n_